philiptn/mkv-auto/README.md

 ```
 usage: queue-service.py [-h] [--file_path FILE_PATH] [--output_folder OUTPUT_FOLDER]

-A service for mkv-auto that can parse input folder paths from a queue text file
+A service for mkv-auto that can parse input paths from a queue text file

 options:
   -h, --help            show this help message and exit
   --file_path FILE_PATH
-                        The path to the text file containing the input folder paths
+                        The path to the text file containing the input paths
   --output_folder OUTPUT_FOLDER
                         The output folder path used by mkv-auto to save its files
 ```